Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Results

 \subsection{Analysis and results of appropriateness studies}

 We gathered a total of 8,867 responses for the full-body study and 10,910 responses from the upper-body study that were included in the analysis.
 Every condition received at least 873 responses in the full-body study and 983 in the upper-body study.

 Raw response statistics for all conditions in each of the two studies are shown in the second half of Table\ \ref{tab:stats}, together with 95\% Clopper-Pearson confidence intervals for the fraction of time that the matched video was preferred over the mismatched, after dividing ties equally between the two groups (rounding up in case of non-integer counts).
 The confidence intervals were rounded outward to ensure sufficient coverage.
-The response distributions in the two studies are further visualised through bar plots in Fig.\ \ref{fig:appropbars}, while Fig.\ \ref{fig:joint} visualises the results of the entire challenge in a single coordinate system per tier.
+The response distributions in the two studies are further visualised through bar plots in Fig.\ \ref{fig:appropbars}, whilst Fig.\ \ref{fig:joint} visualises the results of the entire challenge in a single coordinate system per tier.

 Unlike the human-likeness studies, the responses in the appropriateness studies are restricted to three categories and do not necessarily come in pairs for statistical testing in the same way as for the parallel sliders in HEMVIP.
 A different method for identifying significant differences therefore needs to be adopted.
 We used Barnard's test \cite{barnard1945new} to identify statistically significant differences at the level $\alpha=0.05$ between all pairs of distinct conditions, applying the Holm-Bonferroni method \cite{holm1979simple} to correct for multiple comparisons as before.
 (Here and forthwith, we only consider the relative preference in the sample after dividing ties equally.)
 Barnard's test is considered more appropriate than Fisher's exact test for a product of two independent binomial distributions \cite{lydersen2009recommended}, as here.